JEER11/ML-Object.Tracking.Robot/README.md

 3. YOLOv3 model processes each frame to detect objects.
 4. If the target object is detected:
    - Car moves forward briefly.
-   - Buzzer beeps as feedback.
+   - Flash and Buzzer beeps as feedback.
 5. If no object is detected:
    - Car rotates slightly, scanning the environment.